-With four notable exceptions…
+With six notable exceptions…

-First, we find flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
+Next, we find flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
 Flax meal is particularly rich in soluble fiber.

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 Variety Canned Dog Food Review

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-As a group, the brand features an average protein content of 38% and a mean fat level of 29%.
-Together, these figures suggest a carbohydrate content of 26% for the overall product line.
+As a group, the brand features an average protein content of 40% and a mean fat level of 23%.
+Together, these figures suggest a carbohydrate content of 30% for the overall product line.

-And a fat-to-protein ratio of about 75%.
+And a fat-to-protein ratio of about 56%.

 Near-average protein.
-Above-average fat.
-And below-average carbs when compared to a typical canned dog food.
+Near-average fat.
+And above-average carbs when compared to a typical canned dog food.

 A Final Word